fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-9.md

-For more details on the change, see [the corresponding pull request](https://github.com/microsoft/TypeScript/pull/37027).
+For more details on the change, see [the corresponding pull request ↗](https://github.com/microsoft/TypeScript/pull/37027).

 ### Code Actions Preserve Newlines {#code-actions-preserve-newlines}